SsnL/blog/about/index.md

 + Probability theory
 + and many more!

+As for hobbies, I have played soccer for 10 years.
+I am also a not bad Magic player. :P

 This blog came alive on 9/17/2014.
 All my notes and thoughts will be posted here.